jnikula/hawkmoth/README.rst

 -------------

 More documentation, with examples, is available in the ``doc`` directory in the source tree, obviously in Sphinx format and using the directive extension.

-Pre-built documentation is available at `Read the Docs`_, but unfortunately without the directive output due to the missing dependency on Clang.
+Pre-built documentation is available at `Read the Docs`_.

 .. _Read the Docs: https://hawkmoth.readthedocs.io/